ka-horn/forest-fire-susceptibility-modelling/README.md

-# Forest Fire Susceptibility Modeling in North-East Germany
+# Forest fire susceptibility modelling in north-eastern Germany

 This repository contains the code used to model current and future forest fire susceptibility in north-east Germany under different Shared Socio-economic Pathways (SSPs).
 Furthermore, a sample data frame (sample-data.csv) provides information on the format of the input data that can be used for testing the model workflow.